Children International: Partnerships and alliances

 Children International has worked with a number of organizations and agencies.

 USAID

 With the support of USAID, Children International launched A Ganar, a work training program in Guatemala in early 2014.
 Previously, the charity piloted a program with USAID/Colombia called Hope for Colombia’s Children that trained youth in conflict resolution.
-The two organizations have also distributed books together in the Philippines.
+In 2024, Children International also received a grant from USAID to support the shipment of medical supplies to the Philippines and Zambia.

 Peace Corps

 Children International has worked with the U.S. Peace Corps in a number of countries.
 The organization has trained Peace Corps volunteers in Guatemala, and has worked on several water-related projects in the Philippines, including a sanitation project and installation of water pumps.
 In 2014, the organizations co-authored a comprehensive youth leadership training manual titled "Leadership Training through Project Design and Management."

 United Nations

 Children International assisted the United Nations on its global campaign The World We Want.
 The UN recognized the organization’s efforts to include poor children’s opinions in the effort.